Meadowlark Memorials Products

 Face – The front of any monument or the forward portion of a slant-face marker.

-Flat carving – Any line carving on the surface of memorial; also known as “skin carving.”
+Flat carving – Any line carving on the surface of the memorial; also known as “skin carving.”

 Frost – To remove the polish and leave a natural stone finish; also called “flash” or “skin.”